 self-improvement, about being better than you were the day before" -

 For my entire career I have been a fader.
 Either fading what I perceive to be an extreme or fading a pullback in the direction of the dominant trend.
 I have become adapt at identifying potential turning points in the market.
-It is not uncommon for one of my extreme TS #'s to be the high or low of a move.
+It is not uncommon for one of the TS #'s to be the high or low of a move.
 So while I can consistently get the turns I am missing out on a lot of the "middle" of the market.
 The part that a lot of traders like to call the sweet spot of the trade.

 You often hear traders say "I don't care about picking the top or the bottom - I just want to capture the meat of the move" or something to that effect.
 Often times with my style of trading I miss out on a lot of the meat of the move.